 A very large part of my building community experience was the very real job of actually building and renovating the churches I have served.
 I have been involved in three church renovations projects and one completely new church building program.
 After coming to Frederick in 1994 I realized they had outgrown their modest building already at two services.
 Over the next seven years I nurtured the process by which they planned, discussed and raised the money to build their present facility.
 I made use of outside consultants to help with the vision, planning studies and capital campaigns that go into such a large project.
 Their new 11,000 square foot building opened in 2003.

-Since being here at Pacific Unitarian Church we have completed two renovation projects and in our current five year strategic plan we are exploring how to meet the space needs of this growing congregation.
-Included in that discussion is the possibility of establishing another site; an idea I have been studying for years.
-Regardless of my plans, I believe in equipping a congregation with the vision and plan to move forward.
+While serving Pacific Unitarian Church we have complete two renovation projects including renovating our classrooms for our congregational preschool.
+Regardless of plans, I believe in equipping a congregation with the vision and plan to move forward.

 I have come to appreciate the importance of building community across generations and between those who enter the church from different places.
 I have developed a special skill set in this regard and would work closely with membership volunteers and staff to be certain people feel welcome and included in the life of the congregation.
 I am fiercely committed to welcoming all people regardless of gender identity, age, race, class, belief, sexual orientation, ethnicity and language.
 While my present church is not bi-lingual we are laying the foundation to become so in the future.
 Signing for the deaf is also a future goal.